slimndap/wp-theatre/readme.txt

 	* Fixed a problem in production listings with events that start before 1-1-1970.
 	* Visibility of ticket buttons didn't account for timezones.
 	* Pagination for listings wasn't working when the listing page was the same as the front page.
+	* Weekdays were showing up as question marks when using a multibyte language (eg. Russian).

 * Requirements
 	* The plugin is no longer tested for WordPress version prior to 4.0 (0.13.3).